nompelis/INTecplotLib/README.md

 2. Generate TecPlot-readable files with multiple zones.

-3. Manage and manipualte TecPlot data "zones" as data-objects that can be read dynamically as needed.
+3. Manage and manipulate TecPlot data "zones" as data-objects that can be read dynamically as needed.